fabionsam/challenge-chart-plot/README.md

 I created a class called DataParser that is responsible for read the text and parse it to the chart, I made it simple here but if I could choose I would not write it on frontend, I'm almost sure that it should have more ways to work with huge data.

 I wrote a few commits in portuguese because of habit, but I started commiting in english as soon as I noticed it.
 Sorry :/

+I really appreciate the opportunity and I'm open for tips and ideas.

 [Link Here](https://gallant-bhabha-0d47f2.netlify.app)